-University can be one of the best times in your life, as well as one of the hardest, or a combination of both on a daily basis.
+University can be one of the best times in your life, and it can also be one of the hardest, or a combination of both daily.
 The curse of social media is that we only see people during their best moments, and we do not see their struggles.
-This can make us all feel that we should be living our best lives all of the time.
+This can make us all feel that we should be living our best lives all the time.

-The truth is, time at university can be hard sometimes and it is okay not to be okay all of the time!
-This is especially true this year, with the additional challenges we have faced due to the effects of the Covid-19 pandemic.
+The truth is time at university can be hard sometimes and it is okay not to be okay all of the time!

 Research has shown that 1 in 4 students experience mental health issues at some point during their time at university.
-This fact, along with the general stresses and strains of balancing studying and life, is why on the March 4 2021, University Mental Health Day, we want to raise awareness of the importance of looking after our mental health.
+This fact, along with the general stresses and strains of balancing studying and life, is why we want to raise awareness of the importance of looking after our mental health.

 Mental health is something we all need to look after every day.
 Everyone has mental health.
 It determines how we feel about ourselves, the way we interact with others, how we form relationships, and how we overcome life’s challenges.
 Just as we look after our physical bodies when we take vitamins, exercise and think about what we eat and drink, we should be considering our mental health in the same way!